d-pettersson/Raytracer/Google_tests/lib/googlemock/docs/cook_book.md

 #### Controlling How Much Information gMock Prints

-When gMock sees something that has the potential of being an error (e.g. a mock function with no expectation is called, a.k.a. an uninteresting call, which is allowed but perhaps you forgot to explicitly ban the call), it prints some warning messages, including the arguments of the function, the return value, and
+When gMock sees something that has the potential of being an error (e.g_. a mock function with no expectation is called, a.k.a. an uninteresting call, which is allowed but perhaps you forgot to explicitly ban the call), it prints some warning messages, including the arguments of the function, the return value, and